kinecosystem/agora-api/spec/memo.md

 **AppIdx**: App Index (16 bits)

-    This field refers to the App in which the transcation that the memo was emboddied in was related to.
+    This field refers to the App in which the transaction that the memo was emboddied in was related to.
 The string representation for the corresponding App Index can be looked up via a central service.
 16 bits allows